"How to Remove Form 990 Late-Filing Penalties for NONPROFIT

 Thank you very much for your advice.
 You have been very

 helpful to our organization.
 You really do provide a useful service to people who need it very much.
 I hope you

 understand what that means to organizations like us.
 From Steve, a professional advisor involved with a tax-exempt

 Having a problem?
-Contact David McRee, CPA
+Contact David McRee,

 Request a phone consultation with David